Warsaw Army

-The Warszawa Army (Armia Warszawa) was one of the Polish armies to take part in the Polish Defensive War of 1939.
+The Warsaw Army (Armia Warszawa) was one of the Polish armies to take part in the Polish Defensive War of 1939.
 Created on 8 September, eight days after the invasion begun, it was an improvised formation charged with the defence of the Polish capital of Warsaw (Warszawa).

 Tasks

 To defend the Polish capital Warsaw in the face of breakthrough by the German forces.